-Parents and guardians are able to refer their child to the Child Development Service.
-With parent/ guardian permission, others may make a referral, including early childhood educators, teachers, GPs, nurses, paediatricians and case workers.
+Parents and guardians are able to refer their child to the Child Development Service by calling Intake on (02) 6205 1246.
+With parent/ guardian permission, others may make an online referral, including early childhood educators, teachers, GPs, nurses, paediatricians and case workers.

 Children are eligible for the Child Development Service when they live in the ACT, meet the age criteria and there are concerns relating to their development.
 Concerns may relate to the development of skills in one or more of the following areas: